UoB-COMSM0166/2026-group-10/README.md

 We used AI in various parts of our project.We used it places such as Generation  of images and assets for our game.

-GAME ASSETS:We used Gemini to generate hero images to upload in our frontend and character selection as known of our teammates where well versed in creating arts in digital format.But we had experience in drawing it in a paper,So we drew by hand and the digital version of it given by gemini.
+GAME ASSETS: We used Gemini to generate hero images to upload in our frontend and character selection as known of our teammates where well versed in creating arts in digital format.But we had experience in drawing it in a paper,So we drew by hand and the digital version of it given by gemini.

-CODE:We used co-pilot for reference and inspiration of the logic,but no code in our game is AI generated.
+CODE: We used co-pilot for reference and inspiration of the logic,but no code in our game is AI generated.

-REPORT:We used AI for checking grammar of the report.
+REPORT: We used AI for checking grammar of the report.